SelikhovFH/FHsystem/client/src/shared/README.md

-Interfaces are copypast3ed from server.
+Code that is copypasted from server.
 It would be great to share it via linked folders or yarn workspaces